A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

     - [Mounted Goblin Commando](http://2e.aonprd.com/Monsters.aspx?ID=233)
     - During Combat The goblin commando uses the superior mobilty of his mount by using the Command An Animal action each round to remain out of melee so he can shoot at the PCs with his bow from dogback.
 If all of his goblin warriors are defeated, he drops his bow and races in to fight the PCs in melee.
     - 3x [Goblin Warriors](http://2e.aonprd.com/Monsters.aspx?ID=232)
+    - [Aldern Foxglove - Noble](https://2e.aonprd.com/NPCs.aspx?ID=882) use the noble from the GMG if stats are required
   - **Loot:** none

 ### Aftermath (30xp and hero point)